Teacher burnout is a real thing.

 Little by little teachers are being worn down, beat up, and drained.

-And we know this drain isn’t fixed by summer break.
+And we know this drain isn’t be fixed by the summer break.

 What do you do when you love teaching,